Learning NextJS

 A Data URL to be used as a placeholder image before the image successfully

 loads.
-Only takes effect when combined with placeholder="blur"
+Only takes effect when combined with placeholder="blur".

 Must be a base64-encoded image.
 It will be enlarged and blurred, so a very small image (10px or less) is recommended.
 Including larger images as placeholders may harm your application performance.